Preparing and sending a push notification

 - You can now click Confirm to start sending push notifications.

 - From the Deployment window, click the Sending logs tab to access the list of sent push notifications and their statuses.
 For this delivery, one push notification was successfully sent whereas the other failed due to a bad device token.
-This subscriber will then be blacklisted from further deliveries.
+This subscriber will then be added to the denylist from further deliveries.

 You can now measure the impact of your push notification delivery with dynamic reports.